NYC Car Accidents: By the Numbers

 No-fault insurance doesn't cover pain and suffering, permanent injuries, or long-term damages.
 To pursue a lawsuit against the at-fault driver for these damages, your injuries must meet New York's "serious injury" definition.

 Bone fractures, significant scarring, and loss of a fetus automatically qualify.
-So does permanent limitation of a body organ or member, significant limitation of a body function, or full disability for at least 90 days within 180 days of the accident.
+So does permanent limitation of a body organ or member or significant limitation of a body function.
+A former category covering 90 days of disability within 180 days no longer applies to lawsuits filed on or after May 26, 2026, when Bill A10008 repealed it.

-About 40% of minor injury claims are resolved through no-fault alone because they don't meet this threshold.
+Minor injury claims that don't meet this threshold are typically resolved through no-fault alone.
 If your injuries qualify as serious, you can pursue compensation that no-fault insurance doesn't cover.

 NYC's Most Dangerous Roads